Geometry of fully augmented links in doubled 3-manifolds: Cusp shapes and cusp areas

 (3) Suppose the two link components running through $C_j$ belong to two different link components $J,K\subset L$.
 Then after adding a half-twist, the resulting cusp torus is the concatenation of the two blocks with gluing shifted along the black faces where they join.
 See \reffig{BoundaryRectangle}. \end{lemma}

-\begin{proof} When both strands passing through $C_j$ run in the same direction and belong to the same component $K$, adding a half twist at $C_i$ will correspond to splitting $K$ into two components $K_1$ and $K_2$.
+\begin{proof} When both strands passing through $C_j$ run in the same direction and belong to the same component $K$, adding a half-twist at $C_i$ will correspond to splitting $K$ into two components $K_1$ and $K_2$.
 The block of boundary rectangles $B_1$ will now be glued to $B_4'$, the block corresponding $B_4$ will be glued to $B_1'$.
 This corresponds to shifting the gluing up or down depending on the direction of the half-twist.
 The tail of $B_4$ is glued to the head of $B_1$ with no change.
 Similarly the tail of $B_3$ will be glued to the head of $B_2'$.

-If the strands pass through $C_j$ in opposite directions for the same link component, adding a half twist will not increase the number of components, but it will change the direction of the strand on one side of $C_j$.
-Thus adding a half twist at $C_j$ reverses the block of boundary rectangles $B_2$; denote this by $\overline{B_2}$, and similarly $\overline{B_2'}$.
+If the strands pass through $C_j$ in opposite directions for the same link component, adding a half-twist will not increase the number of components, but it will change the direction of the strand on one side of $C_j$.
+Thus adding a half-twist at $C_j$ reverses the block of boundary rectangles $B_2$; denote this by $\overline{B_2}$, and similarly $\overline{B_2'}$.
 The new cusp tiling is given by $B_1$ glued to $B_1'$ across the white reflection side, and to $\overline{B_2'}$ across the black side.
 Similarly $\overline{B_2}$ is glued to $B_3'$.

 In the case that there are two different components $J$ and $K$ passing through $C_j$, we can always orient in the same direction when passing though $C_j$.
 Let $B_1$ and $B_2$ be the two blocks of boundary rectangles which tile the cusp of $J$ and meet $C_j$ between $B_1$ and $B_2$, and let $B_3$ be the block of boundary rectangles which tile $K$ meeting $C_j$ at its head and tail.
-Then adding a half-twist yields a single component tiled by gluing the tail of $B_1$ to the head of $B_3'$ and the tail of $B_3$ to $B_2'$, shifted up or down depending on the direction of the half twist. \end{proof}
+Then adding a half-twist yields a single component tiled by gluing the tail of $B_1$ to the head of $B_3'$ and the tail of $B_3$ to $B_2'$, shifted up or down depending on the direction of the half-twist. \end{proof}

 Finally we include results about horoball sizes in the hyperbolic case.
 The previous lemmas, along with \reflem{CirclePattern}, give information about the Euclidean structure of a cusp corresponding to $\bdy N(L_j)$ for $L_j$ in a hyperbolic component of the JSJ decomposition of $\calD(M)-N(L)$.
 However, this is only determined up to scale.
 By fixing horoballs we are able to fix the area, or scaling, of the cusp as well.